icha024/spray-cloudant/README.md

 # Scala Cloudant client for Spray/Akka

 ## Motivation
 Most Cloudant/CouchDB libraries I've came across are overly complicated, and require a bit of a learning curve to use.
-The other problem I had was unmarshalling response that mismatched my expected JSON object, debugging those and doing exception handling was not a very pleasant experience.
-Since I'm using Spray, and Cloudant already provide a HTTP API, I've decided to create a simple Cloudant client to overcome those pain points.
+Error handling and debugging response unmarshalling error wasn't very pleasant.
+They do have some really nice and advanced features, but I didn't really require them.
+Since I'm using Spray, and Cloudant already provide a HTTP API, it was fairly straight forward to create a new client.

  **About 200 lines of Scala later, here is it.**